Kepavel/sam-android/README.md

 # Segment Anything on Android

 Welcome to the Segment Anything on Android project!
 This repository houses the Android application that leverages the powerful "Segment Anything" model to provide real-time object segmentation capabilities directly on your Android device.
-Our goal is to make advanced segmentation technology accessible and usable for a wide range of applications, from augmented reality to privacy-focused photography.
+This Project is to make advanced segmentation technology accessible and usable for a wide range of applications, from augmented reality to privacy-focused photography.

 ## Features